mercredi 10 septembre 2025

 It concluded that "school children should not be supplied with propaganda under the guise of education" and called for their immediate withdrawal.

 When the UK Lawyers for Israel was first registered with Company's House in 2010, the original name for the grouping was Action for Peace Limited [5.10.2010 - 7.01.2011].
+But who was behind the foundation of this group?

 In May 2011, a page on the Israeli Ministry of Foreign Affairs website announced the creation of UK Lawyers for Israel.